 Goal Break Chewy Oatmeal Raisin Cookies

-Scoop (I used a small ice cream scoop) about 2 Tbsp. of dough per cookie and place in rough ball on parchment-lined sheets.
+- Scoop (I used a small ice cream scoop) about 2 Tbsp. of dough per cookie and place in rough ball on parchment-lined sheets.
 Refrigerate for 30 minutes to an hour to firm the dough.
 Remove from fridge and flatten cookies a bit.
-Bake in preheated oven at 350° for about 13-15 minutes.
+Bake for about 13-15 minutes.
 You want them very lightly browned and slightly browned on the edges.
 Cool on sheet for a few minutes before removing (they will break if lifted too soon as the centers are soft which gives you the chewy effect once you let them cool a bit).